Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 A vertex is called non-essential if it has valence $0,1,2$.
 ```

-We see in {prf:ref}`wpt-construc-fig-18` essential vertices in orange and
+We see in @wpt-construc-fig-18 the four essential vertices in orange and seven
 non-essential in red.

 ```{figure} ../../media/bands/arbor_ring_essential.svg